 Benjamin Meaker Visiting Professorship, University of Bristol (2010)

-James C. Puffer, M.D./American Board of Family Medicine/Insitute of Medicine Anniversary Fellow, Institute of Medicine (2011-2013)
+James C. Puffer, M.D./ABFM/National Academy of Medicine Anniversary Fellow, National Academies of Science, Engineering, and Medicine (2011-2013)

 Board of US BMJ Fellows, BMJ Group (2013)

 Fellow, American Academy of Family Physicians, American Academy of Family Physicians (2017)